U Minh Thượng National Park: Flora and fauna

 U Minh Thuong National Park is widely considered the richest region of the Mekong delta in terms of plant and animal biodiversity.
 It boasts of over 243 plant species.
-The park has a rich and varied mammalian population, totaling an impressive 32 species, including hairy-nosed otters and fishing cats.
+The park has a rich and varied mammalian population, totaling an impressive 32 species, including hairy-nosed otters.
 U Minh Thuong National Park is a haven for rare and endangered birds.
 A total of 187 species of birds has been recorded here, including the oriental darter, spot-billed pelican, black-headed ibis, glossy ibis, greater spotted eagle and Asian golden weaver.
 There are also a total of 39 amphibian species and 34 species of fish in the park.
 Both the saltwater crocodile and the Siamese crocodile were once found here, but a 2002 study concluded that both species were extinct in the park.

-First Indochina War and Vietnam War
+History

-During the First Indochina War the U Minh Forest was a Viet Minh stronghold.
+During the First Indochina War, the U Minh Forest was a Viet Minh stronghold.
 In 1952, 500 French paratroopers dropped into the U Ming forest to attack Viet Minh and were never heard from again.
-During the Vietnam War it was a Vietcong base area.
+During the Vietnam War, it was a Vietcong base area.
 Officers Humbert Roque Versace and James N. Rowe of the United States Army were captured by the Vietcong during a battle in the U Minh Forest in October 1963.
-Versace was posthumously awarded the Medal of Honor by American Military and Rowe escaped five years later.
-American politician John Kerry commanded a Swift boat in the area during the Vietnam War, known as the American War in Vietnam.